Citizenry/platform/docs/development-and-code/setup_alternatives/platform_release_install.md

 ## Queue drivers \(and "sync" driver issues\)

-The Ushahidi Platform API uses a queue system for running some end-user requested operations in the background.
+The StreetSignal Platform API uses a queue system for running some end-user requested operations in the background.
 At the moment of this writing, such operations are CSV importing and exporting.
 More may come up in the future.

 The challenge during installation is that queue systems usually take additional set up.
 By using the "sync" queue driver as a first option, we are removing the need of that additional set up.
 This is not magic, just a compromise, because there will be effectively no queue: the jobs will run **synchronously, right away, when the request is made by the user**.